 Robyn Seymour – CEO, Surf Coast Shire Council

-She was previously Chief Executive and Deputy Chief Executive of VicRoads after having started her career in the sector as a counsellor, working for 8 years with individuals and families impacted by road trauma.
+A key motivation for taking on the role at Surf Coast Shire Council was a strong wish to work more closely with community.
+Robyn was previously Deputy Secretary, Network Planning and head of Road Safety Victoria, with Victoria’s Department of Transport.
+Prior to that she was Chief Executive and Deputy Chief Executive of VicRoads after having started her career in the sector as a counsellor, working for eight years with individuals and families impacted by trauma.

-Martin Gill – CEO, Borough of Queenscliffe
+Micheal Tudball – CEO, Borough of Queenscliffe

 Ali Wastie – CEO, City of Greater Geelong